ishay320/inside-job/readme.md

 $ sudo make install
 ```

-The default queue of broker is `4096` but can be change in compilation using `$ cmake -DBROKER_QUEUE_SIZE=<queue-size> ..`
+The default queue of broker is `4096` messages but can be change in compilation using `$ cmake -DBROKER_QUEUE_SIZE=<queue-size> ..`

 ## Usage

 The Inside Job package provides a simple API to use for message transfer between threads.
-The main component of the API is the Broker class. the messaging api is using the `publish` and `subscribe` classes
+The main component of the API is the `Broker` class.
+The messaging api is using the `publish` and `subscribe` classes.

 ## Broker